 And everyone is watching to see how you handle the grumpy customer.
 Unfortunately, it’s often the disgruntled customers who will engage with you on your online accounts, rather than the happy ones.
 It’s absolutely essential that you keep your cool and handle it with tact and care.
 You’re a small business – this is a chance for you to show dazzling customer service and turn this lemon into lemonade!

 Similarly, don’t post or share divisive, inflammatory or sensitive content.
 You may personally believe it, but if it doesn’t align with your branding, you’re just going to alienate potential customers and drive customers away who don’t agree with you.

 6. Create accounts you don’t use

 Starting an account that you then don’t use goes to create a messy online presence for your business.
-If potential customers come across a skeleton social media account for your business that is neither set up properly nor maintained, it’s poor branding for your business.
+If potential customers come across a skeleton account for your business that is neither set up properly nor maintained, it’s poor branding for your business.

 7. Neglect your metrics

 You don’t have to be a social media guru to read and understand the most basic metrics.
 Each platform breaks them down quite simply.
 To put it in basic terms: check what people like and give them more of that.
 See what times of day most people engage with your content, see what type of content does best, and give the people what they want.